What is a pest infestation?

 So, what should you do?

-Regardless of the cause of the infestation, the first thing you should do when facing a pest problem is always to contact the landlord and inform them.
+Regardless of the cause of the infestation, the first thing you should do when facing a pest problem is always to contact the landlord and inform them as quickly as possible.

 Ensuring good communication and a positive relationship with your landlord will always help in this situation.
 It means that you can work together to sort the issue, making the process much quicker and easier.